BorgorNinja/BorgorTube/README.md

 4. **Pagination**

-   Use the "Next Page" and "Previous Page" buttons to navigate through search result pages.
+   -Use the "Next Page" and "Previous Page" buttons to navigate through search result pages.- (this part is scrapped, its now scrollable

 ## Code Overview